fuzzylabs/evidently-monitoring-pattern/README.md

 python data/generate_dataset_for_demo.py
 ```

-This will split the dataset into 1 reference and 2 production datasets, one with drifted data and one without.
+This will split the dataset into 1 reference and 2 production datasets, 1 with drifted data and 1 without.

 ## Training the Random Forest Regressor